derekvawdrey/CS401R-Midterm2/README.md

-# Action-based Snake Game
+# Falling Objects Avoidance Game

-In a regular Snake game, the snake automatically moves every frame, whether you take an action or not.
-In this game, movement is action-based: the snake only moves when you perform an action.
-Each action advances the game state, rather than the snake moving continuously on its own.

-But there’s a twist.
-Instead of apples, there are monsters.
-These monsters move around the map and try to avoid you.
-Their behavior can be partly random, but most of the time they actively attempt to stay away from the snake.
+A reinforcement learning game where you (or an AI agent) play as a monster that must avoid falling objects.
+Objects fall from the sky, and you get a 2-step warning before they fall.
+When objects land, they create walls that you cannot walk through.
+You die if a falling object hits you.

 ## The Goal
-Our goal is to train a RL model that will learn to play the game the best it can.
+Our goal is to train a RL model that will learn to play the game the best it can - avoiding falling objects and navigating around walls.

+## Game Mechanics

+- **Player**: You control a monster that can move in 4 directions (UP, RIGHT, DOWN, LEFT)
+- **Falling Objects**: Objects appear at random positions on the board
+- **Warning System**: Objects show a warning indicator at the landing position 2 steps before they land
+- **Walls**: When objects land, they create permanent walls at that position
+- **Collision**: You die if you're at a position when an object lands on it, or if you try to walk into a wall

 ## Running the code